gregcummines/express-server/ReadMe.md

 ```

 When the webserver starts you can navigate to http://localhost:3000 at which point the express web server will serve up the Angular index.html file from the Angular client/dist/automation/ folder along with the other application files referenced by index.html.

-## Issue
-Although the index.html is served up and its file are all served up (main.js, styles.css, etc.), the home page component is shown which has an image referencing /assets/images/walrus.jpg.
-This image is being returned as a plaintext file.
-Figure this out and I owe you a beer.

 # Walrus Angular project (under client folder)